Md-Kasali/python-app-week-01/README.md

 **This repository contains several Linux troubleshooting issues that you need to fix before the application will run!**

-See `ISSUES.md` for details on the problems you need to solve.

 ## Setup

 1. Create a virtual environment (recommended):